storj/storj/docs/blueprints/storage-node-satellite-selection.md

 ## Design

-The proposed design uses one or more Trusted Satellite Lists combined with an explicit allow and block list.
+The proposed design is to discover trusted Satellites from externally maintained lists from trusted sources with the ability to manually trust/block Satellites.

+### Concepts

-### Satellite URL
+#### Satellite URL

 A Satellite URL holds all the information needed to contact and identify a Satellite.
 It is comprised of an optional scheme (i.e. `storj://`), an optional ID, and an address.

 The ID can be a full ID or just a prefix.
+A prefix **SHOULD** be at least 8 characters long in order to contain enough entropy to be useful.
 The ID is used to verify the connected peer and **SHOULD** be set to avoid connecting to an unintended peer.

 The address **MUST** contain both a host and port for the purposes of this feature.

 The following are all examples of valid Satellite URLs: